 - Raise awareness of Post Incarceration Syndrome/ Disorder, and how it contributes to repeated targeting by police, repeated incarceration, and being forced it survive in the underground economy.

 - Reduce recidivism by pushing facilities to end solitary confinements, provide adequate education, reentry programs, and mental health care.

 Pinky Shear is an incarceration survivor advocate for prison reform, and civil rights, activist.
 Her tireless efforts on behalf of Ky Peterson have helped lead to the policy change and enforcement of the Ga.
 Dept. of Correction’s procedures for the treatment of Transgender and GNC prisoners.
 Pinky has been a figure in the Atlanta community for a number of years lending her experience and perspectives to various speaking engagements at conventions, conferences, and local community groups.
-The cumulative effect of these experiences and the sharing of painful stories led Pinky to form Freedom Overground in 2017 with Ky Peterson, Ashley Diamond, and Rhys Harper, to take the fight for trans prisoners rights and prison reform to a National stage.
+The cumulative effect of these experiences and the sharing of painful stories led Pinky to form Freedom Overground in 2017 with Ky Peterson, Ashley Diamond, and Mike Cenna, to take the fight for trans prisoners rights and prison reform to a National stage.

 Media and Appearances for Pinky Include: